-To remedy this you will need to either flip around your current nut, or preferably buy a new one altogether.
+To remedy this you will need to either flip around your current nut, or preferably buy a new left handed nut, such as this one.
 This is also a job which you would most likely want carried out by a professional guitar tech.

 Adjusting the Bridge

 The second thing you will need to look at is the bridge, as the intonation will now need adjusted.
 With guitars such as Fender Strats it is for the most part as easy as readjusting the intonation screws.
 This is due to the fact that Fender style bridges sit straight across the guitar’s body and so when flipped over, the inherent intonation points don’t change at all.